 How to prepare for your test

-Prepare for your prolactin test by following these instructions.
-Please take your sample about an hour after waking and before 10am.
-Do not take biotin supplements for two days before this test, discuss this with your doctor if it’s prescribed.
-Avoid nipple stimulation or any kind of sexual activity for 24 hours before taking your test as these can increase prolactin levels.
-Heavy meals and strenuous exercise can also impact prolactin results and are best avoided before taking the test.
+Prepare for your Prolactin Blood Test by following these instructions.
+Please take your sample before 10am.
+Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.

 FAQs